Sylvia Brown, Dean

 Admission Criteria for the Accelerated Second Degree BSN Option

 To be eligible to apply for this option the applicant must have a bachelor’s degree from an accredited college or university with a cumulative GPA of 3.0 or better and at least a B- (2.7) in each of the specified mathematics, biology, and chemistry courses.
 A “C” (2.0) in the other prerequisite courses is also required.
 All science prerequisite courses must be less than 5 years old at the time of admission.
-In addition, the applicant must have completed a standardized pre-admission test and meet required scores for admission.
+In addition, the applicant must have completed a standardized pre-admission test.
+Admission is based on the ABSN admission ranking system.

 Admission Criteria for the RN/BSN Option